kennylavender/tcp-client/README.md

 ### initial-working

-This branch holds my original expirementation code that I created to get a good grasp of the requirements and components.
-The module does more than one thing is very coupled together and has no tests.
+This branch holds my original expirementation code that I created to get a good grasp of the requirements and required logic.
+The module does more than one thing and has logic that needs to be extracted and tested.

 ## Todo